scottyschup/ruby-curriculum/intro-algorithms.md

 DFS and BFS are *algorithms*.
 An algorithm can be written in any language; we'll write Ruby methods that *implement* DFS and BFS shortly.
 What's the difference between an algorithm and a method?
-An algorithm is the idea, a process that solves a problem and could be written in any language.
-A method is the *implementation*, the actual realization of the algorithm in Ruby code that can be run.
+An algorithm is the *concept*, an unambiguous but unrealized version of a process that solves a problem and which potentially could be written in any language.
+A method is the *implementation*, a conversion of an algorithm into Ruby code which can then be run.

 ## Exercises